gleam-lang/gleam/notes/talk.md

 This tuple contains the atom "ok" and the string "hello", so the children would be would be the atom node and the string node.

-In Gleam this tuple node is a record with an elements property, which is a list containing the atom and the string.
+In the Gleam AST this tuple node is a record with an elements property, which is a list containing the atom and the string.

 The clause that handles converting tuples first maps the codegen function over the elements list to convert the contents to Core Erlang.
 Once